 by Rue Harrison, Jul 17, 2000

 From the corner of my eye, traveling at some 65 miles an hour—partly bored, partly focused for the preservation of dear life— I allowed myself to study the little figure.
-The chihuahua, with its construction which caused the little head to bob with each slight bump in the pavement, seemed to be giving a perpetually affirmative response to some unknown question and, without warning, I noticed something arising in me, a small but unmistakably happy feeling.
+The chihuahua, with its construction which caused the little head to bob with each slight bump in the road, seemed to be giving a perpetually affirmative response to some unknown question and, without warning, I noticed something arising in me, a small but unmistakably happy feeling.

 In the back of my mind a little dialogue began.
 Considering myself a sophisticated person in the ways of art, some voice warned me against my childish response of pleasure, untempered as it was by the slightest hint of irony.
 After a few moments of internal dialogue, and affecting an ironic tone, I pointed out the bobbing artifact to my husband who happened to be riding with me.
 "I’d like to have one of those for the rear window of my car," I said.

-His response was non-committal, and I said nothing more, only noting the wistful feeling that passed through me as the anonymous car and its bobbing Chihuahua parted company with us via an off-ramp.
+His response was non-committal and I said nothing more, only noting the wistful feeling that passed through me as the anonymous car and its bobbing chihuahua parted company with us via an off-ramp.